msaldarriaga15/Python-Project/README.md

     return ','.join(list(c))
 ```

-## 4. Construction of the Demo
+## 4. Demo

 The demo is the fourth and last part of our project.
 Its main function is to collect the user's inputs regarding his/her programming language skills and then recommend a list of jobs, which better matches these skills.
 Besides the input related to programming skills, the service also collects user's preferences regarding the language of the job ad (german or english) as well as for how long the job ad has been posted.

-The demo was created using streamlit, which is an open-source Python library that makes it much easier to build customized interfaces.
+The demo was created using [streamlit](https://www.streamlit.io/), which is an open-source Python library that makes it much easier to build customized interfaces.
 However, to be able to run the code and see our demo, it is important to comply with some requirements.

 #### 4.1 How to get started with Streamlit